zohanzafar/zohanzafar/README.md

 ## 👋 Introduction
 Hi there, My name is **Zohan Zafar**.
 I am a **Undergraduate Software Engineer** at **Sir Syed University of Engineering and Technology, Karachi**. <br><br>
-I thrive in the chaotic realm of software development, where every bug squashed is a victory and every line of code is a brushstroke on the canvas of innovation.
+I thrive in the chaotic realm of **Software Development**, where every bug squashed is a victory and every line of code is a brushstroke on the canvas of innovation.
 With a passion for clean, efficient code and a knack for turning complex problems into elegant solutions, I'm here to push the boundaries of what's possible.

 ## <br>💼 Skills: